 4. Support for Emerging Consumer Platforms

-This use of consumer devices at work is challenging IT to find a new balance between flexibility and control, and your UC solution needs to be part of the decision given its increasing emphasis on mobile communication from a variety of endpoints.
+With this continued trend in employee-owned devices, IT needs to find a new balance between flexibility and control, and your unified communications solution needs to be part of the decision, given its increasing emphasis on mobile communication from a variety of endpoints.
 Some points to consider here include:

-● Enterprise-class control: Your UC solution needs a comprehensive policy control system, to provide flexible yet secure access to corporate systems from these consumer style devices.
+● Enterprise-class control: Your unified communications solution needs a comprehensive policy control system, to provide flexible yet secure access to corporate systems from these consumer-style devices.
 The network is the most effective place to locate a security framework (where features such as session encryption, intrusion prevention, and spam blocking can have the widest effect), as well as highly granular access control that can trace, identify, and grant or deny access to any resource or service in real time.

-● Consumer choice: In addition to the leading smartphones, the Cisco Unified Communications Solution also supports the leading tablets, including the Apple iPad, Android equivalents such as Samsung Galaxy, and our own Cisco Cius™ business tablet.
+● Consumer choice: In addition to the leading smartphones, the Cisco Unified Communications Solution also supports the leading tablets, including the Apple iPad and Android equivalents such as Samsung Galaxy.
 This support allows you to offer a “best-of-both-worlds” combination of personal user device choice together with an optimized collaboration experience, increasing the chances of adoption and compliance as well as productivity for the business.

-● Future device support: Consumer technology does not stand still, so your UC solution needs the ability to quickly embrace new devices and operating systems no matter what the future holds.
-Cisco’s collaboration architecture was specifically designed with a client services framework - a software abstraction layer that allows rich programmatic access to our core UC services from any device or operating system - offering reassurance of support for the next consumer device of choice.
+● Future device support: Consumer technology does not stand still, so your unified communications solution needs the ability to quickly embrace new devices and operating systems no matter what the future holds.
+Cisco’s collaboration architecture was specifically designed with a client services framework - a software abstraction layer that allows rich programmatic access to our core unified communications services from any device or operating system - offering reassurance of support for the next consumer device of choice.

 Video is rapidly transitioning from a niche interest to mainstream adoption.
-Last year the proportion of network traffic generated by video crossed the 50-percent threshold, a number that is projected to increase to more than 90 percent by 2013 (Cisco Visual Networking Index [VNI] 2010, 2011).
+By 2018, mobile video will represent 69 percent of global mobile data traffic, up from 53 percent in 2013 (Cisco Visual Networking Index [VNI] 2014:).
 Unified communications should treat video as an equal-choice option for users alongside voice and text, in mobile as well as office-based environments.
 But video is not a “one-size-fits-all” proposition from an infrastructure point of view, and a quality user experience is paramount to maintain productivity.
-By building comprehensive video-handling requirements into your UC solution architecture, you will be in a stronger position to support demands for visual applications whenever and wherever required.
+When comprehensive video-handling requirements are built into your unified communications solution architecture, you will be in a stronger position to support demands for visual applications whenever and wherever required.
 Consider the following points:

 ● Video is different: There is a common misconception that video is “just another workload” that requires no more special handling than voice or data.
-The reality is that video has very different characteristics: it is “bursty”, it uses large packet sizes, and it is very sensitive to delays and dropouts.
-The Cisco Unified Communications Solution makes extensive use of medianet - a network-based architecture for dynamically handling the special requirements of video to deliver an optimal experience tailored to each user.
+The reality is that video has very different characteristics: it is“bursty”and uses large packet sizes, and it is very sensitive to delays and dropouts.
+The Cisco Unified Communications Solution makes extensive use of Cisco Medianet - a network-based architecture for dynamically handling the special requirements of video to deliver an optimal experience tailored to each user.

 ● Three different use cases: It is important to identify how video will be used in your organization, and to be able to prioritize the traffic appropriately.
 There are three main types of business-related video interaction: